enasequence/read_docs/submit/general-guide/interactive.rst

 ===========

 Some types of submission cannot be completed via WSP and must be done through our other submission routes.
+Usually, this is because some submission types are limited to our Webin-CLI tool, which has extensive pre-submission data validation capability built in.
 For a summary of what can be submitted through each interface, as well as what these interfaces are, please read the `General Guide on ENA Data Submission <../general-guide.html>`_.